astriaai/astria-docs/docs/features/backend-v1.md

 1. DPM++/Karras and DPM++SDE/Karras better results, especially with SDXL.
 1. Civit results should be easy to reproduce.

+Features still pending implementation for Backend V1:
+1. Color grading
+1. Prompt masking
+1. TCD sampler
+1. FaceID with --faceid_portrait

+:::info
 As this is still in BETA stages, we encourage you to report any issues you may encounter using the support email.

-:::info
-This is still currently in BETA and is disabled for API use.
 :::

 ## Usage